Best Facebook Ad Comment Moderation Tool in 2026 — Tested, Ranked & Compared (Protect Your ROAS)

 1. MyComments.io — Best for Meta-focused advertisers

 What it covers: Facebook posts, Facebook ads, Instagram posts, Instagram reels, Instagram stories, and dark posts (ad-only content not visible on your Page timeline).
-Built-in rules include: Pricing:
+Built-in moderation rules include:- •Spam detection

 The unlimited pages and unlimited users at every plan tier is the standout commercial feature.
 Most competing tools charge per page or per team member — that cost adds up quickly for agencies or brands with large ad accounts.

-The entry-tier comment volume (5,000) is higher than MyComments.io's Starter (1,000), which matters for high-volume accounts at the lowest price point.
+The entry-tier comment volume (5,000) is higher than MyComments.io's Starter (1,000), making CommentGuard better value on raw volume at the entry price point.
+CommentGuard's tiers are also more affordable per comment volume across the board.

 3. NapoleonCat — Best for full social media management